EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/inteligencia-artificial-y-diseno-de-farmacos-y-medicamentos/index.en.md

 - redes neuronales
 - machine learning
 - python
-title: artificial intelligence & Drug Design for Developers
+title: Artificial Intelligence & Drug Design for Developers
 ---

-The uses of artificial intelligence go beyond [solving coding problems](/en/artificial intelligence/i-test-chatgpt-with-codewars-coding-challenges/), and regardless of whether this [artificial intelligence is conscious or not](/en/artificial intelligence/chat-gpt-searles-chinese-room-and-consciousness/), it has endless applications.
+The uses of artificial intelligence go beyond [solving coding problems](/en/artificial-intelligence/i-test-chatgpt-with-codewars-coding-challenges/), and regardless of whether this [artificial intelligence is conscious or not](/en/artificial-intelligence/chat-gpt-searles-chinese-room-and-consciousness/), it has endless applications.
 One of the most interesting applications for artificial intelligence is the development of new drugs.
 Bringing a new drug to market is an arduous, costly and, in most cases, unsuccessful process.
 Artificial intelligence can speed up the process enormously and narrow down the new drug candidates to a few, rather than dozens of them.

 For this post I'm going to take some liberties and simplify concepts and sacrifice some (or a lot) of precision for the sake of better understanding.
 If you have doubts about who I am to talk about these topics, and about my credentials, feel free to ask me on social networks.